A terror of a different kind stalks the streets of revolutionary Paris.

 rentre tes blancs moutons.”

 It was Fabre's famous composition.
-The pistol retracted and the door opened a bit and there, looking tired and disheveled but somehow still regale, was the Baron de Batz.
-He looked Daciana up and down, then looked at the basket.
+The pistol retracted and the door opened and there, looking tired and disheveled but somehow still regal, was the Baron de Batz.
+He looked Daciana up and down.
 He was plainly suspicious, but his stomach grumbled audibly and that settled the matter.
-He held the door open more.
 “Don’t just stand there where anyone can see you.”

 The house was cold and dark and obviously meant to be abandoned.
-The Baron locked the door.
 There was no sign of Fabre or the third man.
 The Baron seemed about to demand an explanation but Daciana made a signal that they should go to the next floor.
 “Too many windows here,” she said, and evidently he agreed.
 Taking the food with them, they went to the upstairs bedroom.
-The Baron sat on the edge of an old bed and picked through the meager contents of the basket.
-The room was lit by a single candle covered with a perforated hood that smothered almost all the light, but she could still see that he was a handsome man of forty, and clearly a Gascon; he was, in fact, a descendent of d'Artagnan.
+The Baron sat on the edge of an old bed and picked through the basket.
+The room was lit by a single candle covered with a perforated hood that smothered almost all the light, but she could still see that he was a handsome man of forty, and clearly a Gascon.
+He was, in fact, a descendent of d'Artagnan.
 Daciana did her best to look demure.

 “How did you find us?” he said.

 “Your pardon,” she said, curtsying like a good royalist.
 “You were spotted.
 Someone reported you to the Surveillance Society, and this house was mentioned at the Section meeting tonight.
 I came to warn you, and to give what help I can.”